emmagrealy/Group_QA_Assignment/Coding-Standards.md

-Clear and meaningful variable names.
+Clear and meaningful variable names

--	Good variable names increase readability of code for users.
--	Use comments to explain logic in code.
--	Helps make long lasting code.
--	Unclear names make unclear code, Avoid (temp, data, p1)
+Meaningful variable names help any user to understand and follow the code easily.
+Its best to avoid using ambiguous names such as “temp, data, etc”, Unclear names make unclear code!
+Another way to increase legibility and aid new users to understand the code is by making concise comments around any logic that may not be intuitive.

+Tips when naming variables
--	If unsure use Hungarian notation for guidelines.
+•	If you are unsure about what to use when naming variables, its common practice to use the Hungarian Notation for a guideline.
--	Avoid synonyms in naming conventions
+•	Avoid using synonyms for name as the meaning may be misinterpreted.
+•	Try not to use digits in variable names.

 Well documented code

--	Well documented code is often reused due to its clear definition and explanation.
--	Good documentation encourages maintainability, understandability and legibility.
--	Can help define expected outcome of code, and in turn help debug errors that may arise.
--	Helps make sure the code is staying true to the defined scope.
+Well documented code is often reused, due to its clear definition or spec.
+It also encourages maintainability as code that is written well can be maintained well.
+The understandability and legibility of code is also very important, and good documentation of the codes functionality, scope and expected results can help promote and maintain this.
+It can also aid in the process of debugging the code; by having a well-defined spec and documentation it can help us discover bugs and unusual behaviour by comparing it to the expected behaviour.

+Tips for documenting code
+•	The documentation should include the expected outcome of the feature/code.
+•	The document should define the purpose of the feature.
+•	The document should list any classes that may be affected by the change.

 Indentation
 -	Good white spacing helps to improve readability.
 -	Nested blocks should be indented.